reesey275/squirrelfocus/README.md

 ## Codex Journal

 Daily reflections live in [codex/journal](codex/journal).
-Each entry has a YAML header with metadata such as date, tags and a short summary.
+Each entry lists metadata such as date, tags and a short summary in a YAML header.

 ## Development